madmax7874/medlaunch-challenge/README.md

 ### Dependencies Used

--   **Express**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+-   **Express**: Used to build the web server and define the API routes.
+It's the foundation of the application's communication over HTTP.
--   **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
-It helps in building more robust and maintainable applications.
+-   **TypeScript**: Used to write type-safe code.
+This helps to catch errors during development and improves code quality and maintainability.
--   **bcryptjs**: A library for hashing passwords.
+-   **bcryptjs**: Used for security to hash user passwords before storing them.
+This prevents storing passwords in plaintext.
--   **jsonwebtoken**: For generating and verifying JSON Web Tokens (JWTs) for authentication.
+-   **jsonwebtoken**: Used to implement stateless authentication.
+After a user logs in, a JWT is created and sent to the client.
+This token is then used to authenticate subsequent requests.
--   **cors**: A package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+-   **cors**: A middleware to enable Cross-Origin Resource Sharing.
+This is necessary if the frontend is served from a different domain than the backend.
--   **morgan**: A HTTP request logger middleware for node.js.
+-   **morgan**: A middleware for logging HTTP requests.
+This is useful for debugging and monitoring server activity.
--   **multer**: A node.js middleware for handling `multipart/form-data`, which is primarily used for uploading files.
+-   **multer**: A middleware for handling file uploads (`multipart/form-data`).
+It's used in this project for uploading report attachments.
--   **ts-node-dev**: A tool that compiles your TypeScript application and restarts your server when you change a file.
+-   **nodemon**: A development tool that automatically recompiles and restarts the server when TypeScript files are changed, speeding up the development workflow.

 ## API Testing with Postman